Category

 Performance at scale.
 Mural is built for large boards with hundreds of participants.
 Storyflow's performance optimization favors fewer-participant deeper-content boards.

 The pattern: each tool's depth is calibrated to its audience.
 Mural's depth is in facilitation and enterprise.
 Storyflow's depth is in creative canvas and AI context.
+Mural runs the session; Storyflow builds the artifact; the feature depth follows the job.

 Pricing as of May 2026.
 Verify on each tool's site before committing.